Truncated modules and linear presentations of vector bundles: Main results

-Here, exactness of the diagram takes place everywhere except on the first line, where the kernel of the surjective map $R(-m)^a \to \bF$ is the module $\ker(\nu^1)$ which fits into \eqref{snake2}.
-Equivalently, $\coker(\nu^2)$ is the middle homology of the complex:
+Here, exactness of the diagram takes place everywhere except at $R(-m-1)^{b}$.
+We have also seen that the syzygy module for the generators $R(-m)^a \to \bF$ is $\ker(\nu^1)$ and in turn this module fits into the exact sequence \eqref{snake2}.
+Equivalently, $\coker(\nu^2)$ is the homology at $R(-m-1)^{b}$ of the complex:

 Recall that $\coker(\nu^2)$ has generators of degree $m+2$, so the linear part of the presentation of $\bF$ is the $a \times b$ matrix $A$ appearing in the diagram.
 Note that this holds independently of $E$ being locally free.